 DVA will send a reminder up to 90 days before your card is due to expire.
 You can now apply online at GOV.UK to renew your company card(s).

-Please note: You will need to ensure that you apply for a renewal at least 15 working days before the expiry date on your company card(s).
+You will need to make sure that you apply for a renewal at least 15 working days before the expiry date on your company card(s).
 On expiry you will be unable to lock-in, lock-out or download data.
 Expired cards do not need to be returned to DVA.

-You, as the operator, are responsible for ensuring the renewal of your digital tachograph company card(s) prior to the expiry of your existing card(s).
+You, as the operator, are responsible for making sure the renewal of your digital tachograph company card(s) before the expiry of your existing card(s).